 This is a bit controversial subject.
-There are diverse opinions on whether it’s a good idea to go for a PhD with an assumption that it is just an additional 3-5 years-long professional training before looking for the first job in industry.
+There are diverse opinions on whether it’s a good idea to go for a PhD with an assumption that it is just an additional 3-5 years-long professional training before looking for the first job in the industry.
 To my mind, this is not a good motivation as you always need to think of the alternatives: what (constructive) things would you do with the same amount of time if you didn’t go for a PhD?

-Those who go straight to industry after Master’s, have enough time to gain practical experience and build expertise in their branch of industry before they hit 30, so they usually end up in better positions than those who spend a few years behind closed doors doing a PhD first.
+Those who go straight to industry after their Master’s, have enough time to gain practical experience and build expertise in their branch of the industry before they hit 30, so they usually end up in better positions than those who spend a few years behind closed doors doing a PhD first.

 Also, since the number of PhD graduates substantially increased within the last two decades, PhD by itself is no longer unique enough to make you a special commodity in any way.
 For this reason, it is advisable to choose a PhD only when you are a fanatic of science, and if you seriously consider an academic career as a way of living.

-One remark to make here, is that it’s the worst possible scenario to go for a PhD just because you have no better idea of what to do with yourself, and you want to postpone your career decisions by another few years.
+One remark to make here is that it’s the worst possible scenario to go for a PhD just because you have no better idea of what to do with yourself, and you want to postpone your career decisions by another few years.
 Roughly, 15-20% of all PhD candidates have this exact motivation.

 Take into account that the time in your life in which you will be doing your PhD, which is typically some time between 23-30 years old, is also the time when most people reach the top of their creativity, energy, and initiative—and after that, the energy level and the affinity to take personal risks starts rapidly decreasing.

 So, do you really want to spend this time locking yourself behind a closed door and struggling with very complex research problems thinking that this move just buys you more time to think about your future?